Brighton alum displays exceptional degree of perseverance

 Jevotovsky received care from a team at the very school he was attending.

-“One we analyzed his CT scan, it was pretty clear he was going to need not only surgery, but a long intensive care unit stay in his near future,” said Dr. Yosef Dastagirzada with Neurosurgery NYU Langone Health.
+“Once we analyzed his CT scan, it was pretty clear he was going to need not only surgery, but a long intensive care unit stay in his near future,” said Dr. Yosef Dastagirzada with Neurosurgery NYU Health.

 What David did not need, though, was faith in the future.